Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Analysing the nature of the fixed points

 The one-loop boson self-energy [cf. Fig.~\ref{figloops}(a)] evaluates to

 where

 The details of the intermediate steps are shown in Appendix~\ref{secbos}.
-We note that since the bare boson propagator $D_{(0)} (k) $ is independent of $\mathbf K$, the loop integrations involving them are ill-defined, unless one resums a series of diagrams that provides a nontrivial dispersion along these frequency and momentum components.
-Hence, in all loop calculations involving the boson propagators, we include the lowest-order finite correction from the one-loop self-energy.
+We note that since the bare boson propagator, $D_{(0)} (k) $, is independent of $\mathbf K$ and $k_{d-1}$.
+Thus, the loop integrations involving them are ill-defined, unless one resums a series of diagrams that provides a nontrivial dispersion along these frequency and momentum components.
+Hence, in all loop calculations involving the bosonic propagators, we include the lowest-order finite correction from the one-loop self-energy.
 Therefore, we will use the dressed propagator

-which is equivalent to rearranging the perturbative loop-expansions such that the one-loop finite part of the boson self-energy, dependent on $ \mathbf K $, is included at the zeroth order.
-We would like to emphasize that $ \Pi _1 (k) $ is the so-called {\textit{Landau-damped term}} which leads to the signature $\text{sgn} (k_0)\, |k_0|^{2/3} $-dependence of the fermion self-energy, characterizing the NFL behaviour in various quantum critical systems \cite{max-isn, max-sdw, Lee-Dalid, ips-uv-ir1, ips-uv-ir2, ips-fflo, ips-nfl-u1}.
+which is equivalent to rearranging the perturbative loop-expansions such that the one-loop finite part of the bosonic self-energy, dependent on $ \mathbf K $, is included at the zeroth order.
+We would like to emphasize that $ \Pi _1 (k) $ is the so-called {\textit{Landau-damped term}} which leads to the signature $\text{sgn} (k_0)\, |k_0|^{2/3} $-dependence of the fermionic self-energy, characterising the NFL behaviour in various quantum critical systems \cite{max-isn, max-sdw, Lee-Dalid, ips-uv-ir1, ips-uv-ir2, ips-fflo, ips-nfl-u1}.